Uganda plans restrictions on artists

 Peace Mutuuzo, junior minister for gender, labour and social development, told Reuters in an interview the new regulations to govern the music and entertainment industry were already drafted and expected to be passed by cabinet by March.

-Among the regulations is a range of restrictions including requiring artists to submit lyrics for songs and scripts for film and stage performances to authorities to be vetted.
+Among the regulations are a range of restrictions including requiring artists to submit lyrics for songs and scripts for film and stage performances to authorities to be vetted.

 Content deemed to contain offensive language, to be lewd or to copy someone else’s work, will be censured, the minister said.
 Musicians will also have to seek government permission to perform outside Uganda.